LogoMotion: Visually-Grounded Code Synthesis for Creating and Editing Animation: Technical Evaluation of Program Repair

 Many errors were simple enough that they would only take only one attempt from \nickname to solve.
-This is pictured in Figure \ref{fig:attempts_per_error}, by the predominance of the green bar for ``Solved in 1" for each value of $k$.
-Note that Figure \ref{fig:solve_rate_vs_k} normalizes the number of elements, because it reports the proportion of animation code runs made error-free, while Figure \ref{fig:attempts_per_error} aggregates across all errors on all design elements.
-This distinction is important because the one run that could not be resolved (Figure \ref{fig:solve_rate_vs_k}, k=4) had many elements whose individual errors were not resolved (Figure\ref{fig:attempts_per_error}, in k=4), making the solve rate different at k=4 across the graphs.

-Figure \ref{fig:solve_rate_vs_k} shows that as $k$ increases, so to does the solve rate on the visual bugs for both $Repair_{+Imgs}$ and $Repair_{-Imgs}$ By $Repair_{+Imgs}$ at k=4, 96\% of the runs are resolved.
-There is a noticeable boost in performance from passing in visual context.
-The visual context was helpful generally when the error was visually apparent.
-Anecdotally, we found that when the difference was very slight (small pixel differences), GPT-4-V would respond and say that it could not tell the difference, presumably using the bounding box information and bug description to make the necessary changes.
-The bounding box information alone is still a form of visual grounding, because it provides the type of visual difference (e.g. position / scale) and quantitative values from the canvas, rather than relying GPT-4-V to come up with and potentially hallucinate differences.
+Figure \ref{fig:solve_rate_vs_k} shows that as $k$ increases, so too does the solve rate on the visual bugs for both $Repair_{+Imgs}$ and $Repair_{-Imgs}$ By $Repair_{+Imgs}$ at k=4, 96\% of the runs are resolved.
+There is a boost in performance from passing in visual context.
+Applying a Fisher's exact test (considering the small sample size of debug runs), we created a contingency table, where one variable was the presence of image context and another was success or failure at debugging, aggregated across $k$.
+We found that the odds ratio was 1.97 ($p = 0.08$), suggesting that the odds of successfully fixing errors with visual context nearly doubles the odds of fixing errors without visual context.